iluvjava/Maths/Notebook 2.0 obsidian/AMATH 503 Intro to Partial Differential Equations/Separation of Variables for Heat and Waves in 1D.md

 Let's learn the method of separation of variable and apply to the heat equation.
 The heat equation is introduced here: [[ODEs, PDEs Intro]], and we are using the same set up in this file as well.
 See more about heat equation here: [[Heat Equations]], which is introduced in AMATH 501 before.
-And, the procedure of using Separation of variables involves the usage of Fourier Series, then we need: [[Fourier Transform Fourier Series]] to hep us out.
+And, the procedure of using Separation of variables involves the usage of Fourier Series, then we need: [[Introduction to Fourier Transform Fourier Series]] to hep us out.

 **Reference Materials**: Chapter 4 of the Course Notes.